rihemebh/delivery-microservice-devops/README.md

 ## Automation

-The provisioning of the cluster is made by Terraform
+The provisioning of the cluster is made by the first stack of Terraform The provisioning of the helm release of argocd is made by the second stack of Terraform

-The deployment is autamed using the helm charts already created
+The deployment is automated using argoCD

+// image

 ## Monitoring